FraserGreenroyd/GitTraining/README.md

 # GitTraining

 A repo for training people in git workings

 Hello World! -- from Travis

+Hello to youu too